OfficeDev/microsoft-teams-apps-buildingaccess/README.md

 norms and control building occupancy thresholds.
 They need a way to manage, track and report employee onsite presence.

+Please check out this [YouTube video](https://www.youtube.com/watch?v=ZbLPmY3N_Wk&t=6s) for an overview of the app template.

 Built using Power Apps, Power Automate, Power BI, and SharePoint Online with deep integrations with Microsoft Teams*, the **app allows facilities managers to manage facility readiness**, **define occupancy